-- Bittersweet Ending: The bad news: Palpatine rules supreme as Emperor, Anakin has become corrupted into Darth Vader, Padme is dead and the Jedi have been systematically exterminated apart from Obi-Wan and Yoda.
-The good news: Yet, the Skywalker children are safe and we know that we can now be set up to see the original trilogy in a new light.
+- Bittersweet Ending: The Bad News: The Republic is reorganized into the Galactic Empire where Palpatine reigns supreme as Emperor, Anakin has become fully corrupted into the Sith Lord Darth Vader, Padme is dead and the Jedi have been systematically exterminated apart from Obi-Wan, Yoda and maybe one or two others.
+The Good News: Yet, the Skywalker children are safe and we know that we can now be set up to see the original trilogy in a new light.

 - Black Cloak: Palpatine wears one as Darth Sidious.
 Anakin also dresses in black for much of the movie.

 - Body Horror: Anakin's transformation into Vader.
 Word of God says he wasn't given any anesthetic for it and was awake the entire time.

 - Book Ends: C-3PO had the first line in the original trilogy, and he gets the last line in the prequel trilogy.
 In both scenes, 3PO is onboard the Tantive IV, the first ship ever seen in the Star Wars universe.